Why Buffett Won His Bet Against Hedge Funds

 Note in the chart below the large increase in Federal Reserve assets from $2.9 trillion in December 2012 to $4.5 trillion in December 2014, a 55% increase that coincides with most of Seides' underperformance.
 Of course, without QE1 and QE2 that preceded QE3, it is possible that the hedge fund portfolio would have stayed ahead by a significant margin from 2008 onward.

 As a result of Fed intervention, the S&P 500 averaged an annual return of 15% in the period 2012-2016, well above its historical trend and despite the fact that the economy was growing at a tepid pace.
-In those same five years, the PE ratio of the index expanded from 15 to over 25, a level rarely reached in the past 130 years and one that can only be explained by the Fed's exceedingly easy money policy.
+In those same five years, the P/E ratio of the index expanded from 15 to over 25, a level rarely reached in the past 130 years and one that can only be explained by the Fed's exceedingly easy money policy.
 Both the performance outlier and the multiple expansion suggest an unexpected evolution that worked against Seides' hedge fund portfolio and in favor of Buffett's passive fund.

 Few strategists would dispute the notion that the S&P 500 was greatly helped by this quantitative easing.
 The question then is whether hedge fund managers should have anticipated the Fed action and invested accordingly.
 This is an unfair burden to place on active managers, given the unprecedented quality of QE and the fact that central bank intervention has not always succeeded in delivering strong market performance, as evidenced for example by the 2000-02 period in the US.

-Note parenthetically that Buffett's incredible record of success over several decades has rested in part on his near unflinching bet on large powerful US institutions, not only Coke (NYSE:KO), McDonald's (NYSE:MCD), Wells Fargo (NYSE:WFC) and American Express (NYSE:AXP), but also the Federal Reserve, the Treasury, the US dollar, the stock market, and even Wall Street though he may not like to think so.
+Note parenthetically that Buffett's incredible record of success over several decades has rested in part on his near unflinching bet on large powerful US institutions, not only Coca-Cola (NYSE:KO), McDonald's (NYSE:MCD), Wells Fargo (NYSE:WFC) and American Express (NYSE:AXP), but also the Federal Reserve, the Treasury, the US dollar, the stock market, and even Wall Street though he may not like to think so.
 We wrote previously that Buffett's legendary optimism and confidence can be explained by the time and place of his birth.

 In fact, we may legitimately wonder whether the Federal Reserve's actions, well-intentioned as they may be, cannot be blamed for the chronic underperformance of even the strongest active managers vs. passive indices.

-Because Fed intervention dampens or stimulates activity and also creates PE multiple expansion and contraction in the markets, setting performance targets on an active portfolio is like trying to strike a bullet with a bullet.
+Because Fed intervention dampens or stimulates activity and also creates P/E multiple expansion and contraction in the markets, setting performance targets on an active portfolio is like trying to strike a bullet with a bullet.
 Monetary policy must be considered an inevitable feature of the investment landscape but unprecedented and untested Fed actions need not be if they look like rules being changed in the middle of the game.

 None of this should be read as an unqualified endorsement of hedge funds over other strategies.
 When evaluating hedge funds, consider the following three measures:

 In two previous articles (here and here), we made the case that there is a place for equity hedge funds that manage to 1) avoid losses in bear markets and 2) capture 75% of stock market gains in bull markets.
 Our analysis showed that such funds would have outperformed or underperformed the S&P 500 depending on the year of their launch.
 As shown in the table, a fund started in 1966 did consistently better than the S&P 500 while a fund launched in 1976 did worse due to the Nasdaq bubble.
-Indeed, it will be noted that most of the red cells in the table are related to that bubble, an event that is unlikely to repeat itself in the near term.
+Indeed, it will be noted that most of the red cells in the table are related to that bubble; an event that is unlikely to repeat itself in the near term.

 Hedge funds that can deliver this performance are rare and require strong investment teams.
 Most importantly, they require patient investors who are willing to stay put for an entire cycle instead of bailing after one or two years of mild underperformance.
 But to claim that no hedge fund can ever add value because of its high fees is simply not true.

 When comparing with the S&P 500, one should also be cognizant that the behavior of an index investor is different from that of a more active investor.
-As the investor adage goes, "if you are going to panic, panic early".
+As the investor adage goes, "if you are going to panic, panic early."
 Yet the passive investor, by definition passive, would be one of the last ones to panic in a market meltdown and is therefore more likely to sell near a bottom.
 Seides addressed this when he wrote:

 Long-term returns only matter if we invest for the long term.